The supply of ships and aircraft: Supply of parts and equipment

 This means that for such supplies made to persons other than Government departments the VAT treatment of the supply of goods and the supply of services is the same, ie zero-rated.
 However, for supplies made to a Government department the VAT treatment of the supply of goods and the supply of services is different and, therefore, it is necessary to distinguish between them.
-Nothing in this Information Sheet affects tax reliefs for overseas Governments or States which are provided for elsewhere in VAT law or other legal provisions.
+Nothing in this guidance affects tax reliefs for overseas Governments or States which are provided for elsewhere in VAT law or other legal provisions.

 The VAT treatment of such supplies to Government departments will depend on the precise details of the supply.
 Detailed guidance on this is in Section 16 of VAT Supply and consideration.

 If the contract is for a single supply, suppliers should determine whether it is a supply of goods (standard-rated) or services (zero-rated).
 If the contract is for multiple supplies, suppliers need to determine the VAT treatment for each of those separate supplies.